isomerpages/imda-codesg/_in-schools/4-national-infocomm-competition.md

 collection_name: in-schools
 ---

-The National Infocomm Competition (NIC) is a series of infocomm-themed competitions to expose students to areas such as programming, mobile application development, artificial intelligence, games design and creation.
-The NIC supports quality and impactful competitions which seeks to deepen students' engagement and ICT skills in the areas of building, security and analysis.
+The National Infocomm Competition (NIC) is a series of infocomm-themed competitions to expose students to areas such as robotics, artificial intelligence, data science and mobile application development.

+The NIC supports quality and impactful competitions which seeks to deepen students' engagement and infocomm media skills, as well as foster analytical thinking and creativity.
+NIC is achieved through partnerships with industry and academia to co-organise / support strategic competitions in strong growth infocomm and media areas.

 ![national infocomm competitions](/images/in-schools/national-infocomm-competition/national-infocomm-competitions-2.jpg
 )